Shopify Marketing

 Experience-driven guide

-The strategies below are compiled from the experiences — both learnings and successes — of Shopify store founders, serial entrepreneurs, and OpenStore’s employees who currently manage the largest number of Shopify stores in the world.
+We’ve compiled the experiences — both learnings and successes — of several Shopify store founders, serial entrepreneurs, and OpenStore’s employees that are responsible for marketing the largest number of Shopify stores in the world.
+Here’s how they do it.

 Email marketing